Specialist dental bone grafting and gum grafting in Sydney.

 • Once healing is confirmed, the next step (such as dental implant placement) can proceed.

-Cost of Dental Bone Graft in Sydney
+Before Your Dental Bone Graft

 After your consultation, you’ll receive a detailed written quote with item numbers, allowing you to check with your private health fund to confirm available rebates and out-of-pocket costs.